Jyotipanwar1/Customer--Segmentation/README.md

 Prepared the data for the algorithm.
 If the data was asymmetrically distributed, managed the skewness with log transformation.
 Scaled the data using StandardScaler.
 Found the optimal number of clusters(elbow method).
 Performed clustering using Kmeans.
 Analysed the clusters and commented on the findings.

+* In our case, the 80% of total revenue is not achieved by the 20% of TOP customers but approximately, it does, because they are less than our 20% TOP customers who achieve it.
+It would be interesting to study this group of customers because they are those who make our most revenue.

+Applying RFM score formula
+The simplest way to create customers segments from RFM Model is to use Quartiles.
+We assign a score from 1 to 4 to Recency, Frequency and Monetary.
+Four is the best/highest value, and one is the lowest/worst value.
+A final RFM score is calculated simply by combining individual RFM score numbers.

+Note: Quintiles (score from 1-5) offer better granularity, in case the business needs that but it will be more challenging to create segments since we will have 555 possible combinations.
+So, we will use quartiles.
+* Best Recency score = 4: most recently purchase.
+Best Frequency score = 4: most quantity purchase.
+Best Monetary score = 4: spent the most.

+* Now that we knew our customers segments we can choose how to target or deal with each segment.

+For example: Best Customers - Champions: Reward them.
+They can be early adopters to new products.
+Suggest them "Refer a friend".
+At Risk: Send them personalized emails to encourage them to shop.
+More ideas about what actions to perform in Ometria.
+* Conclusion - perspective from this level of customer segmentation To gain even further insight into customer behavior, we can dig deeper in the relationship between RFM variables.

+* RFM model can be used in conjunction with certain predictive models like k-means clustering, Logistic Regression and Recommendation to produce better informative results on customer behavior.

+* We will go for k-means since it has been widely used for Market Segmentation and it offers the advantage of being simple to implement, following Andrew Ng who advice in his Machine Learning course, start with a dirty and simple model then move to more complex models because simple implementation helps having a first glance at the data and know where/how to exploit it better.
 # Data visualization
 Country-wise analysis to demonstrate average spend.
 Used a bar chart to show the monthly figures.
 Made a Bar graph of top 15 products which were mostly ordered by the users to show the number of products sold